open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/KE_energy_momentum/KE_energy_momentum.md

     partial-credit-method: EDC
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Kinetic Energy and Momentum
+        title: Kinetic Energy and Momentum
-    params_part1_ans1_value: If I throw an object into the air, the system composed of the object and the earth is a closed system.
+      part1:
+        ans1:
-    params_part1_ans2_value: If I throw an object straight up (vertically) in the air, its kinetic energy at the highest point will be zero.
+          value: If I throw an object diagonally up in the air, its kinetic energy at the highest point will be zero.
+        ans2:
-    params_part1_ans3_value: If I throw an object diagonally up in the air, its kinetic energy at the highest point will be zero.
+          value: If I throw an object diagonally up in the air, its momentum at the highest point will be zero.
+        ans3:
-    params_part1_ans4_value: If I throw an object straight up (vertically) in the air, its momentum at the highest point will be zero.
+          value: If I throw an object straight up (vertically) in the air, its kinetic energy at the highest point will be zero.
+        ans4:
+          value: If I throw an object into the air, the system composed of the object and the earth is a closed system.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1